 If they don’t have further advice, you make future monthly check-ins more personal, inquiring about vacations & kids, etc., but always thanking them for their advice & asking for more.
 This reminds them you’re still searching, and prompts them for action.

 If you’re still having a hard time asking for something, know that there’s a phenomenon well known to social psychologists, called the Ben Franklin Effect – whereby politely asking someone for a small favor – and following up appropriately afterwards – can actually cause them to offer more help in future than if you had done a favor for them!

 Make the most of your informational interviews by turning them into ongoing relationships.
-This will be far more fruitful – in your job search and even after – than a one-time coffee date that is quickly forgotten.
+This can be far more fruitful – in your job search and even after – than a one-time coffee date that is quickly forgotten.